CJ 100 Introduction To Criminal Justice (3)

 This is an introductory course in the field of criminal justice.
 The course will provide a short historical background of law enforcement, constitutional limits of law enforcement, 4th, 5th, 6th and 14th amendment safeguards, court room processes, and court processes from pre-arrest through verdict.
 This course will give students a general knowledge about the scope of crime, measurement of crime, and causes of crime.

 CJ 105 Introduction to Corrections (3)

 This course is an introductory study of the entire field of corrections, beginning with conviction.
 The course will cover the sentencing grid from the state of Kansas, including mitigating and aggravating factors, post-conviction remedies, and appeal processes.
-Students will explore alternatives to confinement as well as probation and parole practices.
-There will be an emphasis on current trends in incarceration.
+The course also examines alternatives to confinement, probation and parole practices and current trends in incarceration.

 CJ 110 Fundamentals of Investigation (3)

 This course covers the fundamentals of criminal investigative techniques and examines how some techniques remain relatively static while many others are evolving due to technology, national databases, and applicability of basic medical practices.
 The course focuses specifically on major felony investigations with an emphasis on adherence to rigid crime scene protocols.

 This introductory course focuses on forensic science laboratory investigations relevant to criminal justice procedures.
 Course topics may include detection of blood stains, blood typing and testing, hair analysis, drug detection, gunshot residue analysis, fingerprint analysis, narcotics lab, and urine analysis.
 The course will also cover document analysis, viruses spread within a population, and DNA analysis.
 Concurrent enrollment in or prior completion of CJ 100 or CJ 110 is recommended.